YC-Coder-Chen/Tree-Math/LightGBM.md

   - How to find the best split points?

     - For continuous feature C

-      After building up the buckets, we will go though all the samples to accumulate statistics (a score based on graident & hessian) for the histogram (contains K bins) for each feature.
-After accumulating this statistics, we just need to find the best split point giving the maximum gain when seperate k bins into two parts.
+      After building up the buckets, we will go though all the samples to accumulate statistics (a score based on gradient & hessian) for the histogram (contains K bins) for each feature.
+After accumulating these statistics, we just need to find the best split point giving the maximum gain when separate k bins into two parts.

     - For categorical feature C

-      Before splitting, We need to predefine maximum number of features that will be applied one vs others method called max_cat_to_onehot and maximum bins that will be searched called max_cat_threshold.
+      Before splitting, We need to predefine the maximum number of features that will be applied one vs others method called max_cat_to_onehot and maximum bins that will be searched called max_cat_threshold.

       - If U <= max_cat_to_onehot, then we will use one vs others method.
-For example, if there are three distinct category a1, a2, a3 in feature C. Then we will only explore [a1, a2&a3], [a2, a1&a3], [a3, a1&a2] three different possbile split and find out the split that output maximum gain.
+For example, if there are three distinct categories a1, a2, a3 in feature C. Then we will only explore [a1, a2&a3], [a2, a1&a3], [a3, a1&a2] three different possible split and find out the split that output maximum gain.

-      - If U > max_cat_to_onehot, then we will accumulate statistics for each category.
-Later, we will sort these category based on the value of the (sum(gradients) / sum(hessians)).
+      - If U > max_cat_to_onehot, then we will accumulate statistics for each categories.
+Later, we will sort these category based on the value of the (sum(gradients) / sum(Hessians)).
 Then from large to small and also from small to large each try max_cat_threshold times possible split point to find the one gives maximum gain.

   - What are the advantages of using Histogram Algorithm?